hanh-nguyen/flightstatus/README.md

 * __XGBoost__: I ran random search and grid search for hyperparameter tuning, including `max_depth`, `min_child_weight`, `subsample`, `colsample_bytree`, and `learning_rate`.
 The `scale_pos_weight` was set at 1.9 to reflect the negative and positive class ratio.
 Precision-Recall Area Under a Curve (PR-AUC) was used when fitting the model (`eval_metric = 'aucpr'`) as well as tuning hyperparameters (`scoring = 'average_precision'`)
 * __Neural Network__: I experimented with different architectures by starting with a small network and gradually increasing the model capacity until the validation score was no longer improving (PR-AUC).
 The models include fully connected hidden layers, a dropout layer to reduce overfitting, and an output softmax layer.
 Similar to XGBoost's `early_stopping_round` and `scale_pos_weight`, I set up an early stopping monitor `EarlyStopping(patience=5)` and `class_weight={0:1., 1:1.9}`.

-I also tried two approaches for splitting the train-validation-test data.
+I tried two approaches for splitting the train-validation-test data.
 The first approach was splitting by months of the year: from January to June for training, from July to September for validation, and October to December for testing.
 The second approach was randomly splitting using `train_test_split` with `stratify` from `sklearn`.
 The second approach resulted in higher model performance (10%), potentially because the trained model could learn some seasonal patterns throughout the whole year in the train and validation sets.
+I also tried Synthetic Minority Oversampling Technique `imblearn.over_sampling.SMOTE` but it did not help improving the performance further.

 Both XGBoost and Neural Network models performed better than the dummy model.